Is Working Solutions A Scam?

 I think most everyone will already have most of the equipment except the headphones, so that will be an expense as you need really really good ones.
 However, if you do not have Vista or Windows 7, you will have to upgrade.
 Yeah I’m a Mac guy and it pisses me off when things only are set for windows machine.
 So this would be a major con for Mac lovers.
 However geeks like me know how to run virtualization software like Bootcamp or Parallels so that we can run Windows on our Mac.
 But not every Mac user knows how to do all of that.
 (Now you do. lol)

 They don’t always tell you this, but even with good headphones you will need a quiet spot you can put your phone and computer to work without a lot of distractions.
-So it’s not like clicking on ads or doing surveys or many of the other opportunities we talk about here.
 This is definitely a con for people with small children or annoying dogs that bark at squirrel fart like my dog does.
+This is why I love my # 1 recommendation Wealthy Affiliate.
+Having my kids or annoying dog isn't an issue because I set my own hours and it doesn't require a quiet office or being on the phone.

 – Show me the money…